-As of June 30, 2019, the WTC Health Registry has a total of 485 scientific outputs (publications, presentations, published guidelines etc.).
-The distribution of outputs by type is presented on the following page in Figure 4:
+As of June 30, 2021, the WTC Health Registry has a total of 613 scientific outputs (publications, presentations, published guidelines etc.).
+The distribution of outputs by type is presented IN FIGURE 4:

-FIGURE 4: WTC HEALTH REGISTRY KEY SCIENTIFIC OUTPUTS AS OF JUNE 2019
+FIGURE 4: WTC HEALTH REGISTRY KEY SCIENTIFIC OUTPUTS AS OF JUNE 2021

-^{}PUBLICATIONS RESULTING FROM REGISTRY-FACILITATED RECRUITMENT INTO EXTERNAL RESEARCH STUDIES OR REGISTRY PROVIDED DE-IDENTIFIED DATA
+\ PUBLICATIONS RESULTING FROM REGISTRY-FACILITATED RECRUITMENT INTO EXTERNAL RESEARCH STUDIES OR REGISTRY PROVIDED DE-IDENTIFIED DATA

-NOTE: APPENDIX I CONTAINS A LISTING OF THE WTC HEALTH REGISTRY KEY ACCOMPLISHMENTS AND APPENDIX II INCLUDES A BIBLIOGRAPHY OF REGISTRY PUBLICATIONS.
-Information Available on the Registry Web Site https://www1.nyc.gov/site/911health/researchers/wtc-scientific-bibliography.page
+➤ NOTE: APPENDIX I CONTAINS A LISTING OF THE WTC HEALTH REGISTRY KEY ACCOMPLISHMENTS AND APPENDIX II INCLUDES A BIBLIOGRAPHY OF REGISTRY PUBLICATIONS.
+Information Available on the Registry Web Site